📊 Industry Insights

 An operating agreement defines ownership, profit distribution, exit terms, disability provisions, and dispute resolution.
 Without one, your state's default LLC rules govern — and those rules rarely match what partners actually want.
 The cost of drafting an agreement is trivial compared to the cost of dissolving a partnership without one.

-Opportunities we typically identify for management consulting businesses — and coordinate with your tax and legal professionals to capture.
+Opportunities we typically identify for management consulting firms.

 S-Corp Election